Your Guide to Visiting a Dentist in Cancun, Mexico for Dental Implants and More

 There are a number of factors that make dental tourism in Cancun such an attractive prospect:

 Even the best dental insurance policies rarely cover the full cost of dental restorations like crowns, bridges and dentures.
 They may pay out for a small proportion of the cost of dental implants, but cosmetic procedures like teeth whitening and veneers are usually excluded.

-This leaves many Americans and Canadians unable to afford the treatment they really need for their teeth.
-But with Cancun dental prices offering savings of as much as 80% compared to average US prices, dental work becomes much more affordable.
+This leaves many Brits unable to afford the treatment they really need for their teeth.
+But with Cancun dental prices offering savings of as much as 80% compared to average UK prices, dental work becomes much more affordable.